Skip to main content

 If you're entitled to or named on:

-• A valid NHS tax credit exemption certificate - if you don't have a certificate, you can show your award notice; you qualify if you get Child Tax Credits, Working Tax Credits with a disability element (or both), and have an income for tax credit purposes of £15,276 or less
+• A valid NHS tax credit exemption certificate.
+If you don't have a certificate, you can show your award notice.
+You qualify if you get Child Tax Credits, Working Tax Credits with a disability.
+Have an income for tax credit purposes of £15,276 or less

 • A valid HC2 certificate

-People named on an NHS certificate for partial help with health costs (HC3) may also get help.
+Those named on an NHS health costs for partial help may also get help.

 Medical conditions don't exempt patients from payment for dental treatment.
-You'll be asked to show your dentist written proof that you don't have to pay for all or part of your NHS treatment.
-You will also be asked to sign a form to confirm that you don't have to pay.
+You'll have to show your dentist written proof that you don't have to pay for all or part of your NHS treatment.
+You will also sign a form to confirm that you don't have to pay.

-Pregnant women and women who have had a baby in the last 12 months get free NHS dental treatment.
-You may have to show proof, such as a maternity exemption certificate (MatEx), a maternity certificate (MATB1), or your baby's birth certificate.
+If you are pregnant or had a baby in the last 12 months.
+You will get free NHS dental treatment.
+You may have to show proof, such as a:

 For more information regarding free dental care, please visit www.nhs.uk/free-nhs-dental-treatment